 In order for the Devil to appear to Hannah, she had to take the money and say her name at a crossroads – things neither Leigh nor Vera did, but the Devil still comes after them anyway?
 There wasn’t even a hint that something had passed between each of them, like the Runes in the classic NIGHT OF THE DEMONS.
 Had this been a short film, perhaps glaring plot holes and the general confusion could have been forgiven, but not in a full-length movie.

 AT THE DEVIL’S DOOR (which at least is an improvement over the original title, the amazingly bland HOME) is in the end a disappointing effort.
 Nick, if you’re reading this, take my advice: next time, stick to the directing and get someone else to write your script, it’s not a crime to let more talented people take over the writing reins, especially if you’re doing more than making short films.
 Ask Scott or me, we’ll cut a deal with you.
-The movie is available on VOD and DVD, and the trailer is below.
+The movie is now available on VOD and DVD.

 Director: Nicholas McCarthy (also screenplay)